 The number of COVID-19 patients and deaths continue to rise in nursing homes in North America.
-Long-term care (LTC) facilities in Quebec and Ontario have been facing the rapid spread of COVID-19 among residents and staff, and currently, over 80 per cent of the reported COVID-19 related deaths in province of Quebec and over 70 per cent of the reported COVID-19 related deaths in province of Ontario are from public and private nursing homes.
+Long-term care (LTC) facilities in Quebec and Ontario have been facing the rapid spread of COVID-19 among residents and staff, and currently, over 80% of the reported COVID-19 related deaths in province of Quebec and over 70% of the reported COVID-19 related deaths in province of Ontario are from public and private nursing homes.

 Monitoring residents for symptoms of COVID-19 can prove difficult due to the limited availability of personal protective equipment (PPE) for staff, the vulnerable status of LTC residents, and chronic understaffing.
 As a result, one of the central challenges facing LTC facilities during the pandemic is identifying and isolating presumptive COVID-19 cases in a timely manner to prevent outbreaks and reduce staff exposure.
 There is currently a critical need to use technologies such as remote monitoring systems and Artificial Intelligence (AI) to track, examine, and predict COVID-19 cases in our most vulnerable population – the elderly.